Skip to content

 -d '{"task": "<task-id>", "resource": "<resource-id>"}'

-When a scheduler changes the plan — re-sequences tasks or adjusts durations — the schedule recalculates automatically and connected clients receive a WebSocket notification.
+When a scheduler changes the plan — re-sequences tasks or adjusts durations — the schedule recalculates automatically and connected clients get a WebSocket update.
 You see allocation changes as they happen.

-TruePPM’s resource management is basic in the current pre-alpha:
+TruePPM’s resource management is single-project in scope today:

-• No cross-project view — resource assignments are per-project; no single dashboard showing a person’s load across all projects
+• No cross-project view yet — resource assignments are per-project; there is no single dashboard showing a person’s load across all their projects

 FeatureStatusEdition